 2. Only 26 players have accounted for the 40 50-plus homer seasons.

 3. Of the 40 50-plus homer seasons, 28 have been since the strike season of 1994.

 4. In those 40 seasons, no one has ever finished the season with 55 homers.
 54 was reached seven times and 56 three times.

 5. Babe Ruth, Mark McGwire, and Sammy Sosa all have hit 50-plus four times.
 Alex Rodriguez did it three times.
 The only other players to do it more than once are Mickey Mantle, Willie Mays, Ken Griffey Jr., Jimmie Foxx, and Ralph Kiner.

 6. Babe Ruth was the first player to top 50 homers when he hit 54 in in 1920.
 The previous record was 29, which he’d hit the year before.

-7. Eight players have hit 60 or more in a season.
+7. Five players have hit 60 or more in a season.
 Sammy Sosa did it three times, Mark McGwire twice.
-The others are Babe Ruth, Barry Bonds and Roger Maris.
+The others are Babe Ruth, Barry Bonds, and Roger Maris.

 8. In the three seasons Sammy Sosa hit more than 60 homers, he finished second in homers each year.